Skip to content

 Redundancy selection as rule-based human-in-loop process

-Redundancy selection is rule-based following UK Employment Tribunal case law and ACAS Guide to Redundancy.
-The agreed selection criteria (capability + skills + experience + length of service + disciplinary record + attendance) are weighted in advance with employee representatives and applied deterministically.
+Redundancy selection is rule-based following UK Employment Tribunal case law and the ACAS Guide to Redundancy.
+The agreed selection criteria - capability, skills, experience, length of service, disciplinary record and attendance - are weighted in advance with employee representatives and applied deterministically.
 Employment Tribunals have clarified in numerous cases that the employer has discretion in setting the selection matrix, but the matrix must be documented in advance and ideally agreed with the workforce.

 The agent calculates selection scores deterministically using the agreed matrix and delivers a sorted selection list.
 The final decision is made by HR leadership together with trade union or employee representatives - the agent calculates, does not recommend.
 ML-based selection is not recognised by Employment Tribunals and would regularly fail at Section 98 fair reason challenge.
 Equality Act Section 20-22 reasonable adjustments for disability are automatically applied as score adjustments, and Section 19 indirect discrimination is monitored statistically.